Molly K. Crowley

 "As a trial attorney, I have the unique opportunity to assist injured people through this difficult time in their lives, offering my skills to help them obtain civil justice.
 I like to be personally available to my clients," Molly says.
 "And I love the work that I do.
 My clients have struggled with difficult challenges as the result of someone else's negligence.
 It can be very hard for them to accept that their lives have changed, sometimes forever, through no fault of their own.
 Seeing their relief and satisfaction upon the successful resolution of their cases is truly rewarding, as it is sometimes the first step in moving on with the rest of their lives."

 In addition to managing her own caseload and working with the firm’s partners on selected cases, Molly currently serves as Vice President of the Tacoma-Pierce County Bar Foundation Board, which helps fund the Tacoma-Pierce County Bar Association’s Volunteer Legal Services Program and support other programs and projects providing low-income legal services and public legal education in Pierce County.
 She also serves on the Tacoma-Pierce County Bar Association’s Judicial Qualifications Committee and the Washington State Association for Justice’s Legislative Steering Committee.

 Molly was born and raised in Tacoma, graduating from Stadium High School, and returned to Tacoma to practice law after graduating from law school in Virginia.
-She is married and has two young children.
-She enjoys skiing, running marathons, and reading.
+She has two young children and enjoys skiing, running marathons, and reading.